 Jaw pain or Trigeminal Neuralgia is a condition that affects the muscles of jaw and hence you may feel difficulty in eating and speaking.
 It may be due to an abnormality or injury to the joint of your jaw.
-Here are some of the causes of jaw pain:

 - Temporomandibular joint and muscle disorder (TMD)

 - Cluster headaches

 - Sinus problems